Support for 1000Base-T1 (IEEE 802.3bp) and TC8

 Complete test solution including test fixture, signal generator & cables

 Unique software recovery algorithm for the distortion test which greatly simplifies test setup

-Supports all PMA Transmitter Tests
+Supports all Group 1 PMA Tests

 Master and Slave Timing Jitter